 The Industrial and Commercial Abatement (ICAP) program provides abatements of property taxes for varying periods of up to 25 years for eligible industrial and commercial buildings that are built, modernized, rehabilitated, expanded, or otherwise physically improved.

-The deadline to file an application for ICAP benefits has been extended to March 1, 2022.
+The deadline to file an application for ICAP benefits is March 1, 2025.

-The deadline to file an ICAP application for energy rebates has been extended to June 30, 2020.
+The deadline to file an ICAP application for energy rebates is March 1, 2025.

 You can get more information, review FAQs, and fill in and print the application form on DOF's website.
 You can also verify your application status on the Property List page.

 Learn more about the program and how to apply.

 You must submit a Certificate of Continuing Use (CCU) for your ICIP exemption every year, and you must renew your ICAP property tax abatement every two years.